 Our foreign currency exchange impacts are comprised of three components: 1) local currency revenues and expenses; 2) the impact of hedge contracts; and 3) intercompany and monetary balances for our subsidiaries that are denominated in a currency that is different from the functional currency used by each subsidiary.
-Based on projected revenues and expenses for 2019, excluding the impact of intercompany and trade balances denominated in currencies other than the functional subsidiary currencies, a 1% strengthening of the U.S. dollar would reduce revenue by approximately \$8 million and operating income by approximately \$4 million.
-Additionally, our foreign currency hedge contracts in place as of December 31, 2018, would provide incremental offsetting gains of approximately \$2 million.
+Based on projected revenues and expenses for 2020, excluding the impact of intercompany and trade balances denominated in currencies other than the functional subsidiary currencies, a 1% strengthening of the U.S. dollar would reduce revenue by approximately \$9 million and operating income by approximately \$5 million.
+Additionally, we project our foreign currency hedge contracts in place as of December 31, 2019, would provide incremental offsetting gains of approximately \$2 million.
 The impact of the intercompany and monetary balances referred to in the third component above have been excluded, as they are transacted at multiple times during the year and we are not able to reliably forecast the impact that changes in exchange rates would have.

-At our current foreign exchange rate assumptions, we anticipate that the effect of a stronger U.S. dollar will have an unfavorable effect on our operating results by decreasing our revenues, operating profit, and diluted earnings per share in the year ending December 31, 2019, by approximately \$37 million, \$4 million, and \$0.03 per share, respectively.
-This unfavorable impact includes foreign currency hedging activity, which is expected to increase total company operating profit by approximately \$11 million and diluted earnings per share by \$0.10 in the year ending December 31, 2019.
+At our current foreign exchange rate assumptions, we anticipate the effect of a stronger U.S. dollar will have an unfavorable effect on our operating results by decreasing our revenues, operating profit, and diluted earnings per share in the year ending December 31, 2020, by approximately \$11 million, \$10 million, and \$0.09 per share, respectively.
+This unfavorable impact includes foreign currency hedging activity, which is expected to decrease total company operating profit by approximately \$6 million and diluted earnings per share by \$0.05 in the year ending December 31, 2020.
 The actual impact of changes in the value of the U.S. dollar against foreign currencies in which we transact may materially differ from our expectations described above.
-The above estimate assumes that the value of the U.S. dollar relative to other currencies will reflect the euro at \$1.13, the British pound at \$1.28, the Canadian dollar at \$0.75, and the Australian dollar at \$0.70; and the Japanese yen at ¥112, the Chinese renminbi at RMB 7.00, and the Brazilian real at R\$3.79 to the U.S. dollar for the full year of 2019.
+The above estimate assumes that the value of the U.S. dollar relative to other currencies will reflect the euro at \$1.10, the British pound at \$1.29, the Canadian dollar at \$0.76, and the Australian dollar at \$0.68; and the Japanese yen at ¥110, the Chinese renminbi at RMB 7.10, and the Brazilian real at R\$4.14 to the U.S. dollar for the full year of 2020.

-The following table presents the foreign currency exchange impacts on our revenues, operating profit, and diluted earnings per share for the years December 31, 2018, 2017 and 2016, as compared to the respective prior periods:
+The following table presents the foreign currency exchange impacts on our revenues, operating profit, and diluted earnings per share, as compared to the respective prior periods:

-(dollars in thousands) Revenue impact For the Years Ended December 31, 2018 2017 2016 \$ 13,623 \$ 6,615 \$ (14,105) Operating profit impact, excluding hedge activity \$ 2,260 \$ 2,542 \$ (6,921) Hedge gains - prior year (27) (3,620) (20,879) Hedge (loss) gain - current year Hedging activity impact (976) (1,003) (3,593) 3,620 (17,259) Operating profit impact, including hedge activity \$ 1,257 \$ (1,051) \$ (24,180) Diluted earnings per share impact, including hedge activity \$ 0.01 \$ (0.01) \$ (0.20)
+For the Years Ended December 31, (in thousands, except per share amounts) 2019 2018 2017 Revenue impact \$ (38,624) \$ 13,623 \$ 6,615 Operating profit impact, excluding hedge activity \$ (16,947) \$ 2,260 \$ 2,542 Hedge losses (gains) - prior year 976 (27) (3,620) Hedge gains (losses) - current year 10,628 (976) 27 Hedging activity impact 11,604 (1,003) (3,593) Operating profit impact, including hedge activity \$ (5,343) \$ 1,257 \$ (1,051) Diluted earnings per share impact, including hedge activity \$ (0.05) \$ 0.01 \$ (0.01)